Kids playing in a trampoline fort.

 Adding pillows, bean bags, or comfortable floor mats inside can make your blanket trampoline fort more comfortable.

-When using a trampoline fort in hot weather, a small battery-powered fan can add to comfort by helping to keep the fort cool.
+When using a trampoline fort in hot weather, a small battery-powered fan can enhance comfort by helping keep the fort cool.

 4. How can I make a trampoline fort more fun?